rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   point.
 - Compiler compilation speed: how long does it take to compile the compiler?
   This impacts contributors and compiler maintenance.
-- Compiler implementation complexity: building a compiler is one of the hardest things a person/group can do, and Rust is not a very simple language, so how do we make the compiler's code base manageable?
+- Implementation complexity: building a compiler is one of the hardest things a person/group can do, and Rust is not a very simple language, so how do we make the compiler's code base manageable?
 - Compiler correctness: the binaries produced by the compiler should do what the input programs says they do, and should continue to do so despite the tremendous amount of change constantly going on.
-- Compiler integration: a number of other tools need to use the compiler in various ways (e.g. cargo, clippy, miri, RLS) that must be supported.
+- Integration: a number of other tools need to use the compiler in various ways (e.g. cargo, clippy, miri, RLS) that must be supported.
 - Compiler stability: the compiler should not crash or fail ungracefully on the stable channel.